 Design Loads:

+All loads should be factored with importance factor for post disaster structure.

-Dead Load (weight of all permanent construction).
+Dead Load (self-weight and superimposed of all permanent construction).

-Water Load (weight of all water when tank is filled to TWL).
+Water Load (weight of all water when tank is filled to Overflow).

-Snow load in accordance with the Ontario Building Code (Ss = 1.2 kPa, Sr = 0.4 kPa).
+Snow load in accordance with the Ontario Building Code (Ss = 1.1 kPa, Sr = 0.4 kPa).

-Wind loading in accordance with the Ontario Building Code based on 1/100 frequency from any direction against the tank when full or empty.
-These loads shall be applied to the design in accordance with the appropriate section of the Ontario Building Code (q 1/100 = 0.48 kPa).
+Wind loading in accordance with the Ontario Building Code based on 1/50 frequency from any direction against the tank when full or empty.
+These loads shall be applied to the design in accordance with the appropriate section of the Ontario Building Code (q 1/50 = 0.44 kPa) for Vaughan.

-Earthquake Zonal Velocity Ratio shall be 0.05 with Za = 1.0.
+Seismic Design must be completed using:

+Seismic factors for Vaughan, derived from the Ontario Building Code Supplementary Standard SB-1

+Refer to Geotechnical Investigation Report for Site Classification

+Importance Factor to be Post Disaster

+Seismic Force Resisting System with Rd of 2.0 or greater

+Dynamic Analysis Procedure

 Tolerable Settlement of Buildings: The eccentricity of vertical and live loads that may occur due to out-of-plumb construction shall be assumed to be at least as 1 in 250 and to differential settlement of the structure on the founding soils.